706f6c6c7578/oc/README.md

 ## Features

-- Upload files through Tor network (default) or clearnet
+- Upload data through Tor network (default) or clearnet
 - Optional username support
-- Use of a data file for server address and password
+- Use of a data file for server address:port and password

 ## Requirements